 The standard of care for post-lumpectomy breast cancer patients has been the delivery of whole breast radiation in the supine position.
-However, there is significant evidence that the heart and lungs are organs at risk (OAR) for radiogenic problems in long term survivors.1,2
+However, there is significant evidence that the heart and lungs are organs at risk (OAR) for radiogenic problems in long term survivors when treated in the supine position.1,2

 Additional challenges posed by the supine set-up include the tendency for a large breast to dislocate laterally (making reproducability of the simulation position difficult) and the potential for a bolus effect at the inframammary fold due to skin on skin contact.3 Patients with large pendulous breasts and an increased body mass index were also at risk for radiation related toxicity when set up in the supine position.4

 These challenges of the supine set-up arise due to the concave nature of the whole-breast clinical target volume.

 In a left-sided cancer this volume wraps anteriorly around the heart and lung towards the right breast medially.